-The exchange of ideas and trade brought about an era of unprecedented prosperity and knowledge that advanced the ancient world's sciences and led to many discoveries that would not be replicated until the Renaissance in the 15 or 16th century AD.
+The exchange of ideas and trade brought about an era of unprecedented prosperity and knowledge that advanced the ancient world's sciences.
+It led to many discoveries that would not be replicated until the Renaissance in the 15 or 16th century AD.
 What is remarkable is he achieved all of this by the age of 32 at the time of his death in Babylon.
-However, the root of all the social change that would eventually influence Europe, the Near East, Egypt, and much of Asia rested in his ability to conquer a lot of territory and doing it quickly.
-The question is how did he do this?
+However, the root of all the social change that would eventually influence Europe, the Near East, Egypt, and much of Asia rested in his ability to conquer many territories and do it quickly.
+The question is, how did he do this?

 Shortly after crossing into Asia Minor in 334 BC with perhaps 30,000-50,000 troops, Alexander quickly won his first major battle at Granicus.
 This victory allowed him to take the western half of Asia Minor.
-After a few sieges and taking the city of Sardis, one of the most important cities in Asia Minor, he proceeded toward Syria where he encountered the Persian King Darius III in 333 at the battle of Issus.
-This is the first major battle he had with the Persian king and once again Alexander proved his excellent strategic thinking by outflanking the Persian army through the use of his cavalry.
-He made a direct attack on the Persian king's center line, where this key moment in the battle became a famous Roman era mosaic found in Pompeii (Figure 1).
+After a few sieges and taking Sardis, one of the most important cities in Asia Minor, he proceeded toward Syria.
+He encountered the Persian King Darius III in 333 at Issus's battle.
+This is the first major battle he had with the Persian king, and once again, Alexander proved his excellent strategic thinking by outflanking the Persian army through his cavalry.
+He made a direct attack on the Persian king's centerline, where this key moment in the battle became a famous Roman-era mosaic found in Pompeii (Figure 1).

-Here, he became considered the son of Amun, the chief of the Egyptian pantheon, further exalting him in the eyes of his new subjects.
+Here, he became considered Amun's son, the chief of the Egyptian pantheon, further exalting him in his new subjects' eyes.
 Alexander also began the process of founding cities, the most famous of which was Alexandria.
-It's position along the Mediterranean reflects a key change, where Egypt and the eastern Mediterranean worlds would be more strongly integrated in culture and trade in the centuries to come.
+Its position along the Mediterranean reflects a key change, where Egypt and the eastern Mediterranean worlds would be more strongly integrated into culture and trade in the centuries to come.
 That was Alexander's intention from the outset, showing that he likely had long-term, strategic thinking about the nature and future of his conquered lands long after his own time.

-This division allowed Alexander to reach Central Asia with only minor resistance, where he founded many cities along the way that gained importance during the rise of the Silk Road.
-This included the city of Kandhar in Afghanistan and eventually reaching Tajikistan, almost near the edge of Tibet.
+This division allowed Alexander to reach Central Asia with only minor resistance easily.
+He founded many cities along the way that gained importance during the rise of the Silk Road.
+This included the city of Kandahar in Afghanistan and eventually reaching Tajikistan, almost near the edge of Tibet.
 His wars continued in Central Asia and India, where he initially encountered major resistance.

-While it is true that Egypt and some other regions had revolted against them, many had actually benefited from the Achaemenids.
-It is no wonder, therefore, that Alexander marries Persian royalty and eventually takes on the regalia of the Achaemenid kings.
-This is also why he had planned for Babylon to be his new capital, as it was one of the chief cities and capitals of the Achaemenid Empire despite being in Mesopotamia.
-Commerce had now become the glue that bound many regions and Alexander understood this.
+While it is true that Egypt and some other regions had revolted against them, many had benefited from the Achaemenids.
+Therefore, it is no wonder that Alexander marries Persian royalty and eventually takes on the regalia of the Achaemenid kings.
+This is also why he had planned for Babylon to be his new capital.
+It was one of the chief cities and capitals of the Achaemenid Empire despite being in Mesopotamia.
+Commerce had now become the glue that bound many regions, and Alexander understood this.
 This probably led to his men resenting Alexander's penchant for the Achaemenids, as the Greeks still held beliefs that the Persians were not on the same level as them.